ccyip/oadt/popl22.md

   step relation.
 It is used for the demos.
 - demo/demo_prelude.v: auxiliary definitions, lemmas and tactics for the demos.
 - demo/int.v: extending the core calculus with primitive bounded integers.
-We did not prove the metatheories about it.
+We did not prove the metatheories about this extension.
 Only the lemmas needed for the demos are proved.
 - demo/int_prelude.v: the same as `demo_prelude.v`, but for the integer extensions.